BitBagCommerce/SyliusElasticsearchPlugin/README.md

 ## Support

 We work on amazing eCommerce projects on top of Sylius, Pimcore and Vue JS.
 Need some help or additional resources for a project?
-Write us an email on mikolaj.krol@bitbag.pl! :computer:
+Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket: